RasaHQ/rasa/docs/core/forms.rst

 Though not technically required for a minimal form, you will most likely need to define :ref:`slot mappings <form-slot-mappings>` in order to gather all of the information you need.
-Other methods like :ref:`validation methods <form validation>` are optional.
+Other methods like :ref:`validation methods <form-validation>` are optional.

 Here is an example of what it looks like: